Thinka Z-Wave Controller Review: Native Z-Wave Support For HomeKit

 When Apple designed HomeKit, the choice of supported communication protocols was driven by what was readily available on Apple devices, those that would be used to control the smart home.
 That means we’ve been limited to Bluetooth and Wi-Fi, although third parties like Philips Hue and Aqara have added bridge devices that bring access to ZigBee as well.

-Now European company Thinka has done the same for Z-Wave with their ‘Thinka for Z-Wave’ controller , finally opening up the broad collection of Z-Wave devices to HomeKit.
+Now European company Thinka has done the same for Z-Wave with their ‘Thinka for Z-Wave’ controller, finally opening up a broad selection of Z-Wave devices to HomeKit.
 While the Thinka controller also supports Alexa and Google Assistant, I’ll be focusing on HomeKit for this review simply because that’s the primary market for this device.
 Frankly there are better options for the other platforms already out there, and for less money.

 Thinka for Z-Wave Controller Overview